bvellacott/salesforce-build/README.md

 To create a new staticresource by the name 'someNewResource' type 'npm run newResource someNewResource'.

+To create a new aura component by the name 'someNewComponent' type 'npm run newAuraComponent someNewComponent'.

+To create a new aura app by the name 'someNewApp' type 'npm run newAuraApp someNewApp'.

 The structure of the two former is the same except the staticresource structure doesn't have a page.html file and won't therefore create a page on your salesforce org.

 To start development and see your changes appear in realtime type 'npm start' or 'npm run start'.
-To quit the service do ctrl^c twice.
+To quit the service do ctrl^c (twice on windows).
 Every time you add an npm dependency, bower dependency, a new page or a staticresource, you'll need to restart the service.

 To start the service in ci mode, which will create a bundled test page and uglify and minify everything (!slow!), type 'npm run start-ci'.